polykit/pico-dco/README.md

 ## Usage

 After installing the Pico should register as USB MIDI device.
+Alternatively serial MIDI input is available.
 The DCO listens to note on/note off messages on MIDI channel 1.

-## Todo
+## Known issues

-- Add DIN MIDI input
-- Add polyphony (up to 8 voices should be possible)
-- Add velocity and pitch bend output (additional DAC needed)
+- USB MIDI apparently looses notes while playing.
+This seems to be caused by the TinyUSB library included in the Raspberry Pi Pico SDK.
+Hopefully this will be fixed in a future release.

 ## References